Kate is a research enthusiast with a Bachelor of Science degree from Sonoma State University. Kate has a passion for the

 You've fixed the issue that made your "check engine" light turn on, but now it won't turn off!
 This may not be your fault.
 Sometimes the computer in your vehicle will need a little help to see that the issue has been resolved.
 I'll go over a few techniques for resetting your check engine light.

 This light displays itself when the onboard computer system recognizes an electrical or mechanical problem with your vehicle.
 When the problem is fixed, the engine light does not always turn off.
-This can be annoying, cause you to fail an emissions (smog) test, and could keep you from finding out about future problems the vehicle's computer might be trying to alert you to.
+This can be annoying, cause you to fail an emissions (smog) test, or keep you from finding out about future problems the vehicle's computer might be trying to alert you to.

 Of course, it is essential to be sure that the light isn't on because your engine really does still have a problem.
 Try one (or more) of the following approaches to turn the light off.
 If it does not go off, then your engine has a problem.

 4 Ways to Reset the "Check Engine" Light

 1. Drive car and let light go off by itself.

 2. Turn the engine on and off three times in a row.